 Invasive species cause harm to wildlife in many ways.
 When a new and aggressive species is introduced into an ecosystem, it may not have any natural predators or controls.
 It can breed and spread quickly, taking over an area.
 Native wildlife may not have evolved defenses against the invader, or they may not be able to compete with a species that has no predators.

 The direct threats of invasive species include preying on native species, outcompeting native species for food or other resources, causing or carrying disease, and preventing native species from reproducing or killing a native species' young.

 There are indirect threats of invasive species as well.
 Invasive species can change the food web in an ecosystem by destroying or replacing native food sources.
 The invasive species may provide little to no food value for wildlife.
 Invasive species can also alter the abundance or diversity of species that are important habitat for native wildlife.
 Aggressive plant species like kudzu can quickly replace a diverse ecosystem with a monoculture of just kudzu.
 Additionally, some invasive species are capable of changing the conditions in an ecosystem, such as changing soil chemistry or the intensity of wildfires.

 Invasive carp are fast-growing, aggressive, and adaptable fish that are outcompeting native fish species for food and habitat in much of the mid-section of the United States.
 The huge, hard-headed silver carp also pose a threat to boaters, as the fish can leap out of the water when startled by boat engines, often colliding with people and causing injuries.
-"Asian carp" is a catchall name for species of silver, bighead, grass, and black carp from Southeast Asia.
+"Invasive carp" is a catchall name for species of silver, bighead, grass, and black carp from Southeast Asia.
 Voracious filter feeders, invasive carp consume up to 20 percent of their body weight each day in plankton and can grow to more than 100 pounds.